baggiiiie/coffeeee/docs/architecture.md

 ### Technical Summary

-The architecture for the Coffee Companion app is designed to place most of the complexity on the backend, allowing you to focus on developing your Go skills.
+The architecture for the Coffeeee app is designed to place most of the complexity on the backend, allowing you to focus on developing your Go skills.
 We will build a robust, monolithic backend with Go that not only serves a REST API but also handles routing and serves the initial HTML pages.
 The frontend will be a client-side React application that "hydrates" the server-rendered HTML, managing interactive components without the complexity of a full-blown single-page application's routing and data-fetching logic.
 This backend-driven approach will provide a solid foundation for the MVP while aligning with your learning goals.

 ### Repository Structure